richieseabrease/Bank-Account-HTTP-API/README.md

 In Version 2, I used SQLite as the backing store.
 I created a sqlite databse with 2 columns, name and balance.
 This allows us to organize the data in a long term storage space, that can do lookups relatively quickly on large data sets, but it is slower on smaller data sets.

+The main code is under `bank_account.py` with some utility functions in `utils.py`.
+The SQLite Database code is `sqlite_db.py`. `invalid_usage.py` contains the code for handling exceptions and validation failures.

-I also included a suite of tests using pytest.
+I also included a suite of tests using pytest, all located under the directory `tests/`.
 I setup a testing client to test various functionality pieces of the HTTP API.
 I make every API call defined, and hit all error cases.

 ## How to Build and Run
 I've included a Pipfile to allow easy installation of all dependencies.
 If using pipenv, dependencies can be installed by running `pipenv install`.
 This was written using Python 3, specifically 3.8.
 The dependencies required are flask, and pytest.